 Staff developed a method to filter data that more likely represents shallower groundwater accessed by domestic wells, as summarized below.

 Since well depth varies throughout the state, a domestic depth zone was defined numerically for each groundwater unit based on Total Completed Depth statistics from the OSWCR database.
 Based on well depth data in the OSCWR database, a well depth interval per groundwater unit was determined for wells classified as domestic and for wells classified as public (Figure 1).
 These well depth statistics were then compared to assess whether domestic and public well depth intervals overlap, indicating they access the same groundwater source.
 For groundwater units where the depth interval for public and domestic wells overlapped (or the public interval was shallower) water quality data from public wells was included in the analysis.
 For groundwater units where the depth interval for public wells was deeper than the depth interval for domestic wells water quality data from public wells was screened out of the analysis.
-For details on the maximum domestic well depth and the comparison of public and domestic wells for each groundwater unit, see Appendix B.
+For details on the maximum domestic well depth and the comparison of public and domestic wells for each groundwater unit, see Appendix C.

 Figure 1.
 Numeric depth filter – based on average of section maximum/minimum well depths per Groundwater Unit.
 Wells with a known depth that fall within the “domestic well depth interval” are included in the analysis.
 Wells with a known depth that fall outside the “domestic well depth interval” are screened out of the analysis.
 For wells without a known depth - if the “public bottom” depth of a Groundwater Unit is shallower or within 10% of the “domestic bottom” depth, then wells classified as public are included in the analysis.
 If the “public bottom” depth of a Groundwater Unit is more than 10% deeper than the “domestic bottom” depth, then wells classified as public are screened out of the analysis.